samsquire/ideas4/README.md

 ![image](https://user-images.githubusercontent.com/1983701/185062227-5bc1c748-664e-46ad-8aa8-85b67f9360c6.png)

-* **Dynamic flexible interfaces** Interfaces in Java and Golang are rather weakly powered.
+* **Dynamic flexible interfaces** Interfaces in Java and Golang are rather weakly powered in terms of extensibility.
 * **Parallelism/Concurrency** We define the **what** or behaviour with a multimultidimensional matrix.
 We can also define what goes on in parallel to what other things.
 * **Negotiation Protocols** If you exchange the matrix with another node, you can negotiate behaviour based on what you support, which is due to the nested matrix nature of the expression problem.
 You can agree on the highest or lowest matching level you support.
 * **Upgrade and seamless upgrade procedure** Upgrading software **should** be easy but it rarely is.